List of Central Coast Mariners FC international footballers

 Central Coast Mariners Football Club is an Australian professional association football club based in Gosford, New South Wales.
 Founded in 2004, the team entered the A-League in its inaugural season in 2005–06.

-Central Coast has been A-League Champions once, in 2012–13, and A-League Premiers twice, in 2007–08 and 2011–12.
+Central Coast has been A-League Champions twice, in 2012–13 and 2022–23, and A-League Premiers twice, in 2007–08 and 2011–12.
 They play home games at Central Coast Stadium.

-The following list contains all footballers who have represented their country at full international level whilst being a Mariners player.
+The following list contains all footballers who have represented their country at full international level whilst a Mariners player.

 Introduction

 Central Coast's first international was defender Michael Beauchamp, who appeared for Australia on 22 February 2006, in a 3–1 win over Bahrain.
 New Zealand midfielder Michael McGlinchey is Central Coast's most-capped player, appearing in 27 games for his country between 2009 and 2019 while at the club.

 The majority of Central Coast players that have received international caps are for Australia.
-In 2009, John Hutchinson became the first (and to date, only) player to be capped for a nation outside of Australia or New Zealand while at the Mariners, when he made his debut for Malta.
+In 2009, John Hutchinson became the first player to be capped for a nation outside of Australia or New Zealand while at the Mariners, when he made his debut for Malta.

 Central Coast has some players who have represented their country in major international tournaments whilst at the club.

 FIFA World Cup

 The first Central Coast player to be selected for the FIFA World Cup was Michael Beauchamp, who was a surprise selection for Australia in the 2006 FIFA World Cup.
 He went on to join 1.
 FC Nürnberg after the tournament.
 Beauchamp did not make an appearance at the 2006 tournament, but did go on to take the field in the 2010 FIFA World Cup (after leaving the Mariners).

 Michael McGlinchey was selected for New Zealand's squad at the 2010 FIFA World Cup, but did not make an appearance.
 He joined Motherwell on loan in the leadup to the competition, however, his loan deal expired on 9 May 2010, prior to the tournament's commencement.

 Three Mariners players (Jason Cummings, Garang Kuol and Danny Vukovic) were selected in Australia's squad for the 2022 FIFA World Cup – the first time three or more players had been included in an Australian FIFA World Cup squad from a single A-League Men club.
+Kuol made two appearances off the bench in the tournament, while Cummings appeared once.

 Continental tournaments

 Michael McGlinchey was in the New Zealand team for the 2012 OFC Nations Cup.
 He made three appearances in the tournament as New Zealand finished third.

+At the 2024 OFC Nations Cup, Mariners defender Brian Kaltak was named as captain of host nation Vanuatu.